Micronesian passport: Visa requirements

 As of 1 January 2017, Micronesian citizens had visa-free or visa on arrival access to 106 countries and territories, ranking the Micronesian passport 51st in terms of travel freedom (tied with Russian passport) according to the Henley visa restrictions index.

 Micronesia signed a mutual visa waiver agreement with Schengen Area countries on 20 September 2016.

 United States visa

-Micronesian passport holders with Form I-94 or Form I-94A, showing non-immigrant admission, can travel or enter the United States of America without any visa requirements in accordance with the Compact of Free Association between the United States and the Federated States of Micronesia.
+Micronesian passport holders with Form I-94 or Form I-94A, showing non-immigrant admission, can travel or enter the United States without any visa requirements in accordance with the Compact of Free Association between the US and the Federated States of Micronesia.

 History

 Prior to the independence of the Federated States of Micronesia, Micronesians traveled internationally on documents issued by the US authorities to the citizens of the Trust Territory of the Pacific.
 Since October 1959, these documents were called Trust Territory Passports, and had maroon covers.
 They replaced earlier "Travel Documents", which were simply folded sheets of paper.